Pixelatory/PSO-GPU/README.md

 # PSO-GPU

-A basic particle swarm optimizer is implemented in Python and makes use of the GPU.
-Times are included as a performance measure for comparison.
+A vanilla particle swarm optimizer (PSO) and cooperative swarm optimizer are implemented in Python and make use of the GPU.
+Times for vanilla PSO are included as a performance measure for comparison.

 ## Inspiration